 Rise and shine!
-Campers awake to a counselor’s cheerful smile (and maybe even a song!), then have until breakfast to shower and get ready for the day.
+Campers awake to music they've helped to pick out and played on a real record player, a counselor’s cheerful smile (and maybe even a song!), then have until breakfast to shower and get ready for the day.

 A refreshing early morning dip in the lake!
 This adventure builds group unity and wakes us up fast.
 The waterfront staff turns on the heaters under the docks at 4 am, so the water is always just warm enough.

 Kitchen Patrol: In groups of two, campers take turns setting their cabin's table for each meal.
 At the beginning of the week, campers create a KP rotation schedule with their counselor.

 The whole camp gathers to raise the flag.
 Each day a different cabin, their counselor, and a staff member have a chance to perform this traditional patriotic ceremony.

 Community is built in the Washburn Lodge.
 Campers, counselors, and staff sit together as one big camp family.
 And keep your wits about you, because if you’re caught with your elbows on the table you may have to kiss Cleo the Moose!
 After eating, the singing begins.
 Individuals and whole cabin groups are called upon through a traditional song, "Have You Ever Seen...", and sing a song, perform a silly task, or show off a talent.

 At the end of the meal, a few campers are chosen as volunteers to help the kitchen staff with the dishes.
 This is a dearly sought-after position, because the person who volunteers the most that week goes home with the prestigious Broken Plate Award.

 Camp & Cabin Clean Up